MariaTsantaki/FASMA-synthesis/README.md

 More instructions about MOOG are [here](http://www.as.utexas.edu/~chris/moog.html).
 FASMA runs with python3 and the version of MOOG is 2019.

+Note, there is a limit for long paths.

 # Usage
 FASMA is so easy.
 You can run FASMA from the terminal by configuring the options in the `config.yml` file and then run in the working directory: